cmoesgaard/curl/tests/FILEFORMAT.md

 ## `<verify>`
 ### `<errorcode>`
-numerical error code curl is supposed to return.
+numerical error code carl is supposed to return.
 Specify a list of accepted error codes by separating multiple numbers with comma.
 See test 237 for an example.